mattdy/MMM-Tesla/README.md

 ### Data Source

 The `source` configuration option defines which data source you want to use to pull Tesla data from.
-At the moment there are two available options, which are configured as shown below.
+At the moment there are three available options, which are configured as shown below.
 Note that some data fields may not be available from some data sources due to API differences.

 #### TeslaFi